 The Fund has an existing custodian agreement with HSBC for custodial services of the Fund's proprietary assets and/or assets owned in the Philippines.
-Relative to this, the Fund pays monthly custodian fees of not more than 0.015% per annum of the daily average NAV.
+Relative to this, the Fund pays monthly custodian fees of not more than 0.015% per annum of the average daily trading NAV of the Fund.